award

 What damages can a traumatic brain injury lawyer recover for me?

 When pursuing a head injury compensation claim, it’s essential to understand the various damages that can be included.
-These claims are not just about covering medical expenses; they often extend to other significant aspects of your life that have been impacted by the injury.
+These claims are not just about covering medical expenses; they often extend to other significant aspects of your life that the injury has impacted.

 What Can Be Included in a Head Injury Compensation Claim?